 - a.
-The Company and its employees The Company actively supports the principle of equal employment opportunity and expects its Executives and senior managers to practise and support this principle.
-The Company's policy is to ensure that is does not engage in discriminatory practices and to make employment and career decisions on the basis of individual ability, performance, experience, and Company requirements. - The Company regards personal, physical or sexual harassment as unacceptable.
-The Company expects and requires its Executives and senior managers to comply with Occupational Health and Safety laws and Company policies. - b.
-The Company and partners, customers and suppliers The Company's partners, customers and suppliers will be treated fairly and with respect.
+The Company and its executives the Company actively supports the principle of equal employment opportunity and expects its Directors and executives to practise and support this principle.
+The Company's policy is to ensure that it does not engage in discriminatory practices and to make employment and career decisions on the basis of individual ability, performance, experience, and Company requirements. - The Company regards personal, physical or sexual harassment as unacceptable.
+The Company expects and requires its Directors and executives to comply with Occupational Health and Safety laws and Company policies. - b.
+The Company and partners, customers and suppliers the Company's partners, customers and suppliers will be treated fairly and with respect.
 The Company strives to maintain open and frank business dealings and to develop mutually advantageous relationships.

-4.7 Improper behaviour
+4.8 Improper behaviour

-Executives and senior managers are encouraged to contact the Company Secretary where they have a reason to suspect that any fraudulent or unethical behaviour has occurred.
+Directors and executives are encouraged to contact the Company Secretary where they have a reason to suspect that any fraudulent or unethical behaviour has occurred.

-4.8 More information
+4.9 More information

-An Executive or senior manager requiring further information regarding any aspect of the Company Code of Conduct, must contact the Company Secretary.
+A Director or executive requiring further information regarding any aspect of the Company Code of Conduct must contact the Company Secretary.

-5. General Trading Policy
+5. Security Trading Policy